Journal Prompts for Trauma Survivors: Healing After Trauma

 Meet The Writer: Jordan Kurtz, Trauma Therapist in Denver, CO.

 Jordan Kurtz (she/her) is a Denver trauma therapist, couples counselor, and staff writer at CZTG.
 Jordan focuses on therapy for trauma, grief, adolescence, and relationships.
 Her approach is authentic, warm, and affirming, which she interweaves throughout her use of advanced evidence-based modalities, including EMDR, Emotion Focused Therapy for Couples (EFT), and somatic therapy.
-She provides EMDR and general trauma therapy in Denver and virtually throughout the state of Colorado.
+She provides EMDR and somatic trauma therapy in Denver and virtually throughout the state of Colorado.
 If you’d like to work with Jordan, feel free to reach out to schedule a consultation call.

-COUPLES THERAPY EMDR THERAPY ANXIETY THERAPY TEEN THERAPY LGBTQ+ THERAPY
+COUPLES THERAPY EMDR THERAPY ANXIETY THERAPY TEEN THERAPY